azbithead/si-units/README.md

 ```
 ## Conversion to String

 The library provides functions to convert si::quantity_t and si::units_t to strings.
 The functions are named "string_from" and "wstring_from" and return std::string and std::wstring respectively.
 Note that the string conversion functions for si::units_t only output the RATIO and QUANTITY components and not the VALUE component.
 Clients should use string conversion functions provided by the standard C++ library to convert the result of calling value() on an si::units_t object.
+When converting an si::quantity_t, an abbreviation for a derived SI unit will be output when possible.

 ### Example